marichards/FH_intermediate_R/README.md

 - For the in-class activity, we'll be using the KEGG compounds data which you can download [here](https://github.com/marichards/FH_intermediate_R/raw/master/keggcompounds.txt)
 - Instructions can be found in a Jupyter Notebook [here](http://nbviewer.jupyter.org/github/marichards/FH_Intermediate_R/blob/master/Week_5_In_Class_Work.ipynb)

+### Week 6

+- During class, we'll be doing some analysis on breast cancer data and creating short reports in R Markdown.
+You can find the description of the task [here](https://marichards.github.io/FH_intermediate_R/Intro_to_Markdown.html)
+- We'll also touch on Jupyter notebooks and, time allowing, we'll create one in class where we'll do some more text manipulation.
+If you have yet to install Jupyter, I recommend using [Anaconda](https://www.continuum.io/downloads).